 Centre Director, Professor Julie Williams and colleagues at the University have discovered over 27 risk genes for dementia which implicate the innate immune response in determining a person’s susceptibility to developing Alzheimer’s disease.
 Building on their world-class expertise in genetics and immunology, the UK DRI at Cardiff University will use these discoveries as the starting point for understanding disease mechanisms and producing new therapies.

 Our strength in understanding Alzheimer’s disease, Parkinson’s disease and Huntington’s disease comes from our collaborative culture.

-Key science areas at Cardiff University include: Disease mechanisms building on genetic evidence including; risk profiles; pathways and networks associated with Alzheimer’s disease, Huntington(s) diseases and other dementias; specific focus will be on immunity, lipid processing, endocytosis, DNA repair mechanisms and ApoE.
+Key science areas at Cardiff University include: Disease mechanisms building on genetic evidence including; risk profiles; pathways and networks associated with Alzheimer’s disease, Huntington's disease and other dementias; specific focus will be on immunity, lipid processing, endocytosis, the DNA damage response and ApoE.